18F/18f.gsa.gov/_posts/2016-05-10-building-a-modern-shared-authentication-platform.md

 authentication and effective identity proofing technology.
-This new platform will leverage the extensive lessons we’ve gained from agency efforts in the past, including lessons learned from our counterparts in the UK who built Verify.GOV.UK.
+This new platform will leverage the extensive lessons we’ve gained from agency efforts in the past, including lessons learned from our counterparts in the UK who built GOV.UK Verify.
 More specifically, we will accomplish our goals by:

 -   Creating a simple, elegant way for the public to verify their identity, log in to federal government websites, and, if necessary, recover their account